KyrianBunel/Automatic-Watering-System/README.md

           - PROG -> allows the user to enter information such as watering start and end date, watering duration, recurrence and watering time for each valve via a form.
 - Ability to view the current program and sensors values via a dashboard page (LOCAL_IP_ADDRESS/dashboard ex : 192.168.1.10/dashboard)
 - Compatible with arduino OTA (update through the local network)
+- Automatic watering stop in case of rain (except in MANU mode)
 - Transmits sensor data hourly to a Google sheet to create a database

 # Future improvements :